 3. Uga the Bulldog

-He’s cute, he’s cuddly, and one even tried to bite an Auburn player.
-There have been 10 Uga bulldogs since 1956.
-Uga has won numerous awards for the best mascot in college football, and still is the most recognizable mascot in the entire SEC.
+He’s cute, he’s cuddly and one even tried to bite an Auburn player.
+There have been 10 Uga bulldogs since 1956, all of which have built a legacy that’s won numerous awards for the best mascot in college football and still is the most recognizable mascot in the entire SEC.

 2. Mississippi State’s Cowbells

-They say you never forgot your first.
-C’mon, I mean you never forget your first Mississippi State cowbell.
-It’s a time-honored tradition that gets passed down generation after generation.
-The tradition dates back to the 1930’s.
+They say you never forget your first.
+By that, of course I mean you never forget your first Mississippi State cowbell.
+It’s a time-honored tradition that gets passed down generation after generation, and it’s a tradition that dates back to the 1930s.
 Cowbells are painted and decorated, and you must have your first cowbell passed down to you.

-It’s such an epic tradition, that the SEC now has a rule called the “Cowbell Compromise” that states Bulldogs fans cannot ring their cowbells while the play is actively going on.
-While this has nothing to do with Bulldogs, it’s one of the best traditions in the SEC.
+It’s such an epic tradition that the SEC created a rule called the “Cowbell Compromise” that states Bulldogs fans cannot ring their cowbells while the play is actively going on.
+While this has nothing to do with Bulldogs, it’s one of the best traditions in the entire country.